ascharp/JSON-file-editor/README.md

    - Click "Export JSON" to see a confirmation dialog
    - Review all changes between original and modified JSON
    - Confirm to download your updated configuration as `updated-config.json`

+### For Python DAG Files
+1. **Upload Python DAG**:
+   - Click "Choose File" and select a .py file containing an Airflow DAG
+   - Or click "Load Sample Python DAG" to try with example code

+2. **Edit DAG Configuration**:
+   - The parser extracts configurable parameters from your Python code
+   - Edit DAG settings, task parameters, and configuration variables
+   - Supports nested configurations and complex data types

+3. **Export Updated Python DAG**:
+   - Click "Export Python DAG" to see a confirmation dialog
+   - Review all changes to your DAG configuration
+   - Confirm to download your updated DAG as `updated-dag.py`

+### General Features

 4. **Reset**:
    - Click "Reset" to clear the current session and start over